Introduction

 The Future of AI-Native Businesses

-Over the next decade, AI-native organizations will become increasingly common.
+Over the next decade, AI-native firms will become common.

 - AI agents